Dorothea Jordan, Mistress of King William IV of the United Kingdom

 • Lucy Hester Ford (1789) – married General Sir Samuel Hawker, had issue

-Soon, Dorothea realized that Ford was never going to marry her, and she ended their affair in 1790, and soon began her relationship with The Duke of Clarence.
+Dorothea realized that Ford would not marry her, and she ended their affair in 1790.
+Soon after that, she began her relationship with The Duke of Clarence, the son of King George III.
 Her children moved in with her sister Hester, and Dorothea transferred much of her savings to provide for the children’s upbringing and education, in addition to providing them with an annual allowance.

-In 1790, Dorothea was first noticed by The Duke of Clarence (later King WIlliam IV) while performing at Drury Lane.
+In 1790, Dorothea was first noticed by The Duke of Clarence (later King William IV) while performing at Drury Lane.
 They quickly began an affair that would last for the next 21 years.
 Dorothea moved in with the Duke at his home, Clarence Lodge in Roehampton, and later they moved to Bushy House in Bushy Park, Richmond upon Thames.
-Dorothea and William had ten children together, all of whom were given the surname FitzClarence:

 William and Dorothea’s children married into the British aristocracy and their many descendants include these notable people:

-By 1811, William was under pressure from his family to find a suitable wife.
-At the time he was 4th in line for the throne (following his elder brother, the future King George IV, George’s daughter, Princess Charlotte of Wales, and his next oldest brother, The Duke of York).
-Giving into this pressure, William ended his relationship with Dorothea, but again made sure she was very well provided for.
+By 1811, William was pressured by his family to find a suitable wife.
+At the time he was fourth in line for the throne following his elder brother, the future King George IV, George’s daughter, Princess Charlotte of Wales, and his next oldest brother, The Duke of York.
+William gave in to the pressure and ended his relationship with Dorothea, but again made sure she was very well provided for.
 He gave her an annual allowance of £4,400 (half of which was designated for the welfare of their children), and she kept custody of their daughters while he retained custody of their sons.
-The one condition he insisted upon was that in order to receive that money annually, she could not return to the theatre.
-This arrangement lasted just three years before Dorothea returned to the stage in 1814, in order to earn money to help settle the extensive debts of her son-in-law, Thomas Alsop.
+The one condition he insisted upon was that to receive that money annually, she could not return to the theatre.
+This arrangement lasted just three years before Dorothea returned to the stage in 1814, to earn money to help settle the extensive debts of her son-in-law Thomas Alsop.
 Hearing this, William took back custody of their daughter and canceled her annual stipend.

 Dorothea performed for just a year before retiring in 1815.
-Still greatly in debt, she sold her house and moved to France – in part to escape her creditors – and settled in Saint-Cloud, just outside of Paris.
+Still in debt, she sold her house and moved to France to escape her creditors, settling in Saint-Cloud, just outside Paris.
 After losing much of her savings when her eldest daughter and her husband ran up large debts in Dorothea’s name, her health quickly began to decline.
-Virtually penniless, Dorothea Jordan died in Saint-Cloud on July 5, 1816 at the age of 54.
+Virtually penniless, Dorothea Jordan died in Saint-Cloud, France on July 5, 1816, at the age of 54.
 She is buried in the local cemetery in Saint-Cloud.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.